-6.6.5.5 Energy Storage Resource Base Point Deviation Charge for Over Performance
+6.6.5.5 Energy Storage Resource Set Point Deviation Charge for Over Performance

-(1) ERCOT shall charge a QSE for an ESR a Base Point Deviation Charge for over-performance if the difference of the aggregate telemetered generation and aggregate telemetered consumption exceeds the following tolerance.
-The tolerance is the greater of:
+(1) ERCOT shall charge a QSE for an ESR a Set Point Deviation Charge for over-performance if the telemetered generation or consumption exceeds the specified tolerance.

-(a) 3% of the Adjusted Aggregated Base Point for the ESR in the Settlement Interval; or
+(2) The tolerance is the greater of 3% of the AASP for the ESR in the Settlement Interval, or three MW above the AASP for the ESR in the Settlement Interval if the Resource meets the following conditions:

+(a) The ESR is not a DC-Coupled Resource; or

-(b) Three MW above the Adjusted Aggregated Base Point for the ESR in the Settlement Interval.
+(b) The ESR is a DC-Coupled Resource and meets the conditions to be treated in the same manner as an ESR as specified in paragraph (1) of Section 3.8.7, DC-Coupled Resources, anytime during the Settlement Interval.

+(3) The tolerance will be 10% of the AASP for the DC-Coupled Resource in the Settlement Interval if the ESR meets the conditions to be treated in the same manner as an IRR as specified in paragraph (2) of Section 3.8.7.

-(2) The deviation penalty for over-performance for each Generation and Controllable Load Resource that is part of an ESR will be determined for the ESR and evenly allocated and charged to each Resource within that ESR as follows:
+(4) The deviation charge for over-performance for each QSE for each ESR at each Resource Node Settlement Point will be calculated as follows:

+If the ESR meets the conditions of paragraph (3) above and the flag signifying that the DC-Coupled Resource has received a Base Point below the HDL used by SCED is not set in all SCED intervals within the 15-minute Settlement Interval, then:

+SPDAMT q, r, p, i = 0

+Otherwise: